Icinga/icingadb/doc/03-Configuration.md

 The hyphens in the names are to be replaced by underscores.
 For example, to set the database host, the `ICINGADB_DATABASE_HOST` environment variable is used.

+Passwords can be set directly or stored in a separate file, referenced via the `password_file` YAML key or `PASSWORD_FILE` environment variable.
+When both a direct password and a password file is given, the file takes precedence.

 ## Database Configuration

 Connection configuration for the SQL database to which Icinga DB synchronizes monitoring data.